acpfog/linux-notes/freeipa_server_fedora.md

 ### Install Fedora Server and make a minimal configuration

-Choose Base Environment - "Fedora Custom Operating System -> Standard".
+During an installation in "Base Environment" choose "Fedora Custom Operating System -> Standard".
-If your server uses some local hostname add it to `/etc/hosts`.
+If your server uses a hostname with a local domain, add it to `/etc/hosts`.
 Set a locale and language settings:

 ```console